NJIT-Highlander-Racing-Electrical/2WD_4WD_Switch/README.md

 ## Switch Design Goals

-* Have two voltage dividers that take 9V from switch press and converts to 5V signal (connected to DAQ)
+* Have two op-amps that take 9V from switch press and locks it to 5V signal (connected to DAQ)
 * One turns on when the switch is pressed to the 4WD engagement state
 * One turns on when the switch is pressed to the 4WD disengagement state
 * Read both of these on the DAQ Arduino side and light up dashboard accordingly over CAN-Bus